 Get it going on with one of these looks:

 Nothing dresses up a pair of beige chinos like a duotone sweater in the season’s ubiquitous navy and grey, topped with Top Gun-cool aviator sunglasses.
 Stuff your man-of-the-world essentials into the many pockets of the rugged Madill brown backpack, featuring brass metal buckles.
-Then put a fine point on the look with the Ohanzee canvas plimsoll, half white, half pale blue-and-white polka dot print – worn lace-less, takes it one step further into the land of casual.
+Then put a fine point on the look with the Ohanzee canvas plimsoll, half white, half pale blue-and-white polka dot print – worn lace-less, takes it one step further into the land of casual shoe.

 Take the trend to the skate park (or just the sidewalk) by contrasting the birdy-printed Jaufres kicks with an all-black outfit.
 Start with your favourite slim-cut denim paired with an onyx varsity jacket with contrasting silver sleeves – for the element of surprise.
 Keep the sleek monochromatic effect going with the Mornago black backpack, big enough for everything but your board – then top off the look with the Whitmann 5 panel cap with an embellished tribal-patterned peak.
 Why hit one print trend when you can hit two?